Emanuele-20/CV/README.md

 Working in different stores and with different teams during my career allowed me to constantly improve my soft-skill, which I consider as important as technical skills.
 In the past, I found myself often meeting with my colleagues where we had to decide the best strategy for achieving our monthly targets, which services to implement in order to find the best feedback from our customers, and even decide if and when to quickly change strategy if something suddenly happened.
 During this amazing experience, I developed a strong passion and curiosity about the tech world in general but also learned how important soft-skills are, communicate well with customers, understand quickly their issues, and find the best solution for their needs.

 Even during my Bootcamp, pairing with other students every day forced me to understand the people first, help them if I knew something more, and continuously ask questions if I did not understand a concept.
-For all these reasons I currently attend weekly process workshops and reviews with other students and coaches continuing to learn and share new concepts and methodologies.

 I also had many formative experiences in different shops around my country where understanding the different team's dynamics and needs was fundamental for developing my own team-skills and apply what I learned in own my team.
+I currently attend weekly process workshops and reviews with other students and coaches continuing to learn and share new concepts and methodologies.

 During this difficult moments for everybody, where most of the work is decentralized, is more important than ever to create and support a healthy team-work environment and being a true believer in the balances that each team has.

 ### Problem Solving

 Setting new strategies and plans in order to achieve goals has always been the approach that I tried to have at my previous jobs and fortunately, is also the first mental approach learned at Makers, 'is not hard is just new'.
 Deconstructing a big problem in smaller parts, deciding which technologies to use in order to solve our problems is one of the kye-concepts of the TDD development process and we were oriented to stick to this amazing practice during the entire period of the Bootcamp.
-As Client Coach and Sales Representative we were the first customer care, the direct filter between the company and customers so many times for contractual problem, hard-ware and software problem we as the employee had to manage the situation, deconstruct the problem and based on the customer's input decide the best strategy apply for that specific situation and solve problems as fast as possible.
+As Client Coach and Sales Representative we were the first customer care, the direct filter between the company and customers so many times for contractual problems, hard-ware and software issues we as the employee had to manage the situation, deconstruct the problem and based on the customer's input decide the best strategy apply for that specific situation and solve problems as fast as possible.

 ### Self driven learning